preethbera/AI-Powered-Personal-Farming-Assistant/README.md

 <div align="center">
   <h1>AI-Powered Personal Farming Assistant</h1>
 </div>

----

-AgriNOVA is a farmer-first backend that turns scattered agricultural data — weather, soil, markets, advisories, local documents, and images — into one clear, safe, and actionable answer in the farmer’s own language.
+This project is a farmer-first backend that turns scattered agricultural data — weather, soil, markets, advisories, local documents, and images — into one clear, safe, and actionable answer in the farmer’s own language.
 It combines Retrieval-Augmented Generation (RAG) with dedicated tools for crop advisory, fertilizer planning, pest & disease detection, weather forecasting, government advisories, and market prices.

 ---